aws-samples/aws-modernization-with-harness/content/010_introduction/_index.md

 # Workshop Structure

-This workshop is borken into the sections list below.
+This workshop is broken into the sections list below.
 Estimated time for completing the workshop is 1.5-2.5 hours.

 - **Prerequisites** ***(5 minutes)*** Provision a Cloud9 instance and validate
 - **Setup** ***(15 minutes)*** Install necessary tooling to complete the lab and wire up Harness to EKS